ybruce61414/Cryptography/AES/README.md

-# AES-128 Implementation in Pure Python
+# AES-128 Implementation in Python
 This is my pure python implementation of AES 128-bit encryption algorithm in ECB and CBC modes.
 For the sake of simplicity, we divide it into three sections written as modules and ultimately combine them into [one](https://github.com/ybruce61414/Cryptography/blob/master/AES/AES_final.ipynb).

 1. Key expansion